Post-Licensure BSN Program Track FAQ

 A: Admission to the Post-Licensure BSN Program Track is based on meeting all university and Department of Nursing criteria.
 Admission to the program is currently limited so that all qualified applicants may not be admitted for Fall 2015.
 Please see the Application and Admission information for further details.
 It is generally wise to have also applied to other Post-Licensure BSN Programs.

 Q20: When are applications available?

-A: For TPOST applicants: University Applications for Fall 2014 admission will be available online through the end of November 2013 at www.csumentor.edu.
-Please mark the application major category "Nursing with RN” even if you are still enrolled in your ADN program (because you are applying to the Post-Licensure BSN program and will be licensed by the start of Fall 2014 semester).
+A: TPOST applicants: University Applications for Fall 2015 admission will be available online through the end of November 2014 at www.csumentor.edu.
+You must mark the application major category "Nursing with RN” (code 12032) even if you are still enrolled in your ADN program because you are applying to the Post-Licensure BSN program and will be licensed by the start of Fall 2015 semester.
 Department of Nursing applications are available to download from the Nursing website from October 1, 2014 through November 30, 2014.
-The Fall 2015 Nursing Supplemental Application to Post-Licensure BSN Nursing Department applications are due January 31, 2014.
+The Fall 2015 Nursing Supplemental Application to Post-Licensure BSN Program due by November 30, 2014.
 Only complete Applications postmarked by the deadline date will be considered.

-For CPOST applicants (CNECM students who completed Nurs 312 in Summer 2013), University Applications for Fall 2014 admission will be available online through the end of November 2013 at www.csumentor.edu.
-Please mark the application major category "Nursing with RN” even if you are still enrolled in your ADN program (because you are applying to the Post-Licensure BSN program and will be licensed by the start of Fall 2015 semester).
+CPOST applicants (CNECM students who completed Nurs 312 in Summer 2014), University Applications for Fall 2014 admission will be available online through the end of November 2014 at www.csumentor.edu.
+You must mark the application major category "Nursing with RN” (code 12032) even if you are still enrolled in your ADN program (because you are applying to the Post-Licensure BSN program and will be licensed by the start of Fall 2015 semester).
 You also must submit Fall 2015 Nursing Supplemental Application to Post-Licensure BSN Program will be available October 1, 2014 and are due by November 30, 2014, application fee is waived (previously paid for the CNECM application).

 Q21: Can I meet with an instructor/advisor to go over the courses I need to get admitted and/or need to complete for SSU GE Requirements?